blackmirag3/Classify/docs/UserGuide.md

 # User Guide for **Classify**

 ## Preface
-With the increased competititiveness of cohorts in Singapore, tuition centres have become more prevalent than ever before.
+With the increased competitiveness of cohorts in Singapore, tuition centres have become more prevalent than ever before.

 According to a **[newspaper article](https://www.straitstimes.com/singapore/education/families-spent-14b-on-private-tuition-for-kids-last-year-as-parents-fork-out)** in The Straits Times, billions of dollars are spent in the tuition industry in Singapore every single year.